lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork23.md

 * Due: Monday, May 1st AoE.
 * Submission instructions: make sure that the required file (`flags.c`) is in your `/classwork/week15/mon/` directory.
-* Note: this assignment is ungraded.
+* Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.

 ## Learning outcomes
 * Practice using bitwise operators